Nikkei leads Asian stocks lower; dollar dips

 This uncertainty coupled with thin trading conditions and a lack of fresh impetus conspired to keep the greenback pinned down against a basket of major currencies.

-The dollar index held near a one-week low as the greenback slid to 96.98 yen, a level last seen on June 25.
-The euro, while flat on the day at $1.3306, remained near a one-week high around $1.3323.
+The dollar index held near a one-week low as the greenback slid to 97.09 yen, a level last seen on June 25.
+The euro, while a touch softer on the day at $1.3296, remained near a one-week high around $1.3323.

-Joseph Capurso, currency strategist at Commonwealth Bank, said dollar/yen is still stuck in a consolidation phase since its huge rally from 78 yen to 103 fizzled in mid-May.

-"It is perfectly normal for a currency pair to enter a consolidation phase after enjoying a large one-way move," he said.
-"When the consolidation phase ends, we expect USD/JPY to resume its uptrend."

 Commodities were also struggling in dull summer trade, with gold extending losses into a third session as it fell to three-week low of $1,273.14 an ounce.

-The next key focus for markets is the Bank of England's quarterly economic forecasts at 0930 GMT and the first news conference by new Governor Mark Carney, at which he is expected to assure markets that it will keep interest rates at rock-bottom levels for an extended period.
+There is little major economic data out of Asia on Wednesday.
+The key focus is the Bank of England's inflation report, in which it is expected to assure markets that it will keep interest rates at rock-bottom levels for an extended period.

 On Thursday, the Bank of Japan will announce the outcome of its two-day policy review, and is widely expected to press on with its massive asset-buying program.